Trent Park Cemetery

-Trent Park Cemetery is a cemetery run by the Islington and Camden Cemetery Services located in Cockfosters Road, Cockfosters, north London.
-It is adjacent to Cockfosters tube station and Trent Park.
+Trent Park Cemetery is a cemetery in Cockfosters Road, Cockfosters, north London.
+The cemetery, which is run by Islington and Camden Cemetery Services, is adjacent to Cockfosters tube station and Trent Park.

 Style

 The cemetery is of a lawn style with only bronze or granite memorial plaques laid flat allowed.

 History

 Trent Park Cemetery was opened in 1960.
 It was built on land in agricultural use within Trent Park that originally formed part of Enfield Chase hunting park.